Kalgoorlie–Boulder Airport: History

 The airport hosts a number of daily Perth to Kalgoorlie return flight services.
-Between November 2007 and November 2008, Skywest Airlines (now known as Virgin Australia Regional Airlines) operated a three times weekly direct service from Kalgoorlie to Melbourne, which failed due to soaring fuel prices and increasing economic uncertainty.
-Skywest resumed their Kalgoorlie to Melbourne operation in February 2010, with a once a week service.
+Between November 2007 and November 2008, Skywest Airlines operated a three times weekly direct service from Kalgoorlie to Melbourne, which failed due to soaring fuel prices and increasing economic uncertainty.
+Skywest resumed its Kalgoorlie to Melbourne operation in February 2010, with a once a week service.

 Prior to May 2014, Qantas operated two flights between Kalgoorlie and Adelaide.
+Qantas has also operated direct flights between Kalgoorlie and Sydney during peak periods, such as the annual Diggers & Dealers conference.
 In 2020, Virgin Australia suspended their direct flights between Kalgoorlie and Melbourne due to the COVID-19 pandemic.